philsturgeon/phil.tech/_posts/2009-05-29-Debugging-ActiveRecord-queries-in-CodeIgniter.markdown

 b.)
 A condition is not being met in your model file or controller that is stopping the query from being run.
 Output values along the way.

-Debugging is a wonderful thing CodeIgniter fans, follow these steps and you'll solve any query issues you come accross.
+Debugging is a wonderful thing CodeIgniter fans, follow these steps and you'll solve any query issues you come across.